-While you can cash in your points for gift cards to stores, you can also cash them in for PayPal cash.
+While your teen can cash in points for gift cards to stores, they can also cash them in for PayPal cash.

-As a minor, you’ll need to have your parents or someone you trust over the age of 18 to open a PayPal account where you can deposit your Swagbucks earnings, cash out to PayPal, and have them give you the money.
+As a minor, your teen will need to have their parents or someone they trust over the age of 18 to open a PayPal account where they can deposit their Swagbucks earnings, cash out to PayPal, and have them give them the money.